sjkimplus/spring-trello/README-en.md

 > * Also, when a new comment is added to a ticket, it notifies which ticket received the comment.

 ### 📁 File Attachments
-> * Implemented file attachment registration, modification, and deletion feature for tickets using AMAZON S3.
+> * Implemented file attachment registration, modification, and deletion feature for tickets using AWS S3 bucket.
 > * Designed an independent entity class with relationships (many to one) to enable multiple file attachments per ticket.

 ### 🕙 Concurrency Control